hungptit/fastgrep/README.md

 ## Test data ##

 Test data and patterns are obtained from this [article](https://rust-leipzig.github.io/regex/2017/03/28/comparison-of-regex-engines/).
 Benchmark results show that:
-* fastgrep and ripgrep performance are comparable.
-The binary size of fastgrep is significantly larger than ripgrep so it might be slower for small text files.
+* fastgrep and ripgrep performance are comparable. however, fgrep **is single threaded** and it might be significantly faster than ripgrep when searching for lines from very large text files.
-* fastgrep and grep are similar interm of raw performance.
+* fastgrep outperform grep in term of performance especially for complicated regular expression patterns.
-* ag is the slower than grep, ripgrep, and fastgrep.
+* ag is the slower than grep, ripgrep, and fastgrep. *Beside that ag cannot handle files that are bigger than 2GB.*

 ## Experiment setup ##